-Whether it's a butcher's block, vintage metal trolley on casters, or an old wooden table, a moveable piece of furniture will give an extra surface for prepping, but will give flexibility to the layout of a small space as it can simply be repositioned when extra space is needed.
+Whether it's a butcher's block, vintage metal trolley on casters, or an old wooden table, a moveable piece of furniture will give an extra surface for prepping.
+What's more, portable kitchen island ideas like this will give flexibility to the layout of a small space as it can simply be repositioned when extra space is needed.

 Search flea markets for intriguing vintage pieces in natural materials with time-worn patinas which will complement the features of a rustic cottage.

 16. Create impact by painting cabinets in a vibrant color

 If you're lucky enough to have lots of natural light in your small cottage kitchen, such as in this Plankbridge (opens in new tab) shepherd's hut kitchen, then you can afford to be color confident with cabinetry.
 This vibrant green brings a playful touch to a classic shaker design.